-We can affirm with a high likelihood that the total social impact of a restriction of lead used in white glasses used for optical applications along the whole supply chain would be much larger than [CONF.]
+One can affirm with a high likelihood that the total social impact of a restriction of cadmium and lead used in filter glasses and glasses used for reflectance standards along the whole supply chain would be much larger than [CONF.]
 EUR, once one considers all other economic operators having business linked to test and measurement industrial equipment products.